-The selection of a Center director requires consultation with the MBDA Federal Program Officer (FPO) during a review of candidate qualifications.
-The Center operator shall submit to the FPO at the onset of competition and/or after an award is issued, the Center director's resume and a minimum of three professional references.
-Successful candidates will be recommended to the Grants Officer via the FPO for final approval.

-The Center operator shall employ personnel with the knowledge and skills to develop and manage strategic relationships that enhance the Center's ability to source contracts, counsel minority firms on securing large contract and financial transactions, assist clients in negotiations with purchasing organizations and financing institutions, coordinate and collaborate on client service efforts, actively promote the brand of the center and advise MBEs on accessing global markets as outlined in Section VI., "Award Administration Information."
+The selection of a Project director requires consultation with the MBDA Federal Program Officer (FPO) during a review of candidate qualifications.
+The Project operator shall submit to the FPO at the onset of competition and/or after an award is issued, the Project director's resume and a minimum of three professional references.
+Successful candidates will be submitted to the Grants Officer via the FPO for notification.
+The Project operator shall employ personnel with the knowledge and skills to develop and manage strategic relationships that enhance the Project's ability to source contracts, counsel minority firms on securing large contract and financial transactions, assist clients in negotiations with purchasing organizations and financing institutions, coordinate and collaborate on client service efforts, actively promote the brand of the Project and advise MBEs on accessing global markets as outlined in Section VI., "Award Administration Information."
 All consulting personnel should have a minimum of a bachelor's degree or equivalent experience.

-The Center personnel working with clients must possess the ability to: (1) promote and demonstrate the value of services offered to the client; (2) generate program income for the center; (3) track service delivery on a consistent and regular basis; (4) collect quantitative and qualitative performance data; and (5) ensure optimal service delivery, client satisfaction, and operational quality standards are met.
+The Project personnel working with clients must possess the ability to: (1) promote and demonstrate the value of services offered to the client; (2) generate program income for the Project; (3) track service delivery on a consistent and regular basis; (4) collect quantitative and qualitative performance data; and (5) ensure optimal service delivery, client satisfaction, and operational quality standards are met.

-The Center operator shall, to the best of its ability and available resources, provide competitive financial incentives and/or salaries to the Center staff.
-The Center operator shall adhere to commonly accepted/best practices in human capital management.
-The Center may not engage in employee nepotism.
+The Project operator shall, to the best of its ability and available resources, provide competitive financial incentives and/or salaries to the Project staff.
+The Project operator shall adhere to commonly accepted/best practices in human capital management.
+The Project may not engage in employee nepotism.

-All personnel charged to the Center must directly contribute to the operation of the Center.
+All personnel charged to the Project must directly contribute to the operation of the Project.
 There should be no "co-mingling" of staff time that is being charged to the MBDA grant.

-Co-mingling is prohibited and is subject to enforcement action under the award, including the withholding of award payments and possible termination of the Center award.
+Co-mingling is prohibited and is subject to enforcement action under the award, including the withholding of award payments and possible termination of the Project award.
 Staff vacancies shall be filled promptly.
 Vacancies beyond forty-five (45) days may result in appropriate enforcement action under the award, up to and including termination.